Tony Gabriel

-Anthony Michael Peter Gabriel (born December 11, 1948) is a former professional Canadian football pass receiver who played in the Canadian Football League from 1971 to 1981.
+Anthony Michael Peter Gabriel (born December 11, 1948) is a Canadian former professional football tight end who played in the Canadian Football League (CFL) from 1971 to 1981.
 He played for both the Hamilton Tiger-Cats and the Ottawa Rough Riders.
 He was inducted into the Canadian Football Hall of Fame in August 1985.
 In 2014, he was inducted into the Ontario Sports Hall of Fame.

 Early life

 Gabriel was born in Burlington, Ontario on December 11, 1948, and attended Burlington Central High School from 1962 to 1967.
 While at BCHS, Gabriel played both football and basketball.
 He was a member of the Junior Basketball Championship team from 1965.
 He was honoured in 1967, with the M.M.
 Robinson Gold Medal for top student athlete at BCHS.

 Two memories that stick out in his mind from being a Trojan were, firstly, not making the football team in his grade ten year; and in his grade 13 year, scoring 48 points in a senior basketball game to completely outscore the entire Nelson team.

 Gabriel was active throughout high school playing junior football for the Burlington Braves under the direction of famed coach Bernie Custis.
-From there he attended Syracuse University from 1968–1971 where he played split-end for coach Ben Schwartzwalder.
-Following his time in college, he went on to have a legendary professional football career in the Canadian Football League with the Hamilton Tiger-Cats from 1971–1974, and with the Ottawa Rough Riders from 1975–1981.
+From there he attended Syracuse University from 1968 to 1971 where he played split-end for coach Ben Schwartzwalder.
+Following his time in college, he went on to have a legendary professional football career in the Canadian Football League with the Hamilton Tiger-Cats from 1971 to 1974, and with the Ottawa Rough Riders from 1975 to 1981.